ContainerSSH/containerssh.github.io/docs/deprecations/kuberun.md

 This replaces the old `kubernetes` &rarr; `connection` &rarr; `timeout` option.

-The configuration now also moves the `kubernetes` &rarr; `pod` &rarr; `namespace` option to the new `metadata` section, which is can now be fully customized with Kubernetes pod metadata:
+The configuration now also moves the `kubernetes` &rarr; `pod` &rarr; `namespace` option to the new `metadata` section, which is can now be fully customized with Kubernetes pod metadata.
+The `podSpec` option was renamed `spec` to align with Kubernetes:

 ```yaml
 kubernetes: